Paulescu/chess-game/README.md

 can be deployed on mobile devices (both Android and iOS) using the Leap Edge SDK.

-## 6. Embed the model into an iOS app with the Leap Edge SDK
+## 6. Embed the model into an iOS Chess app with the Leap Edge SDK

+But, what is the Leap Edge SDK?

+The [Leap Edge SDK](https://leap.liquid.ai/docs/edge-sdk/overview) is a collection of libraries and tools to help you deploy and run LLMs on mobile devices.

+With Leap we can embed the model bundle into the iOS app, which means we can run the model on the device without having to send the data to a remote server.

-To open the app you will need to have Xcode installed.
+Ok, enough talking.
+Let's open the app in Xcode.
+Yes, you need to have Xcode installed to follow these steps.

 ```sh
 cd ChessChat && make open